TranQuyen-080405/Excalibur_OCRmodel/README.md

    → Classifies the document and decides which OCR model should be used.
    Output: saves classification results inside `results/classification/`.

-   2️⃣ `paddle_ocr.ipynb`
+   2️⃣ `Paddle.ipynb`
    → Performs OCR using PaddleOCR model.
    Output: saves text results and processed images to `results/paddle/`.

-   3️⃣ `nanonet_ocr.ipynb`
+   3️⃣ `VLM.ipynb`
    → Performs OCR using Nanonet model.
-   Output: saves text results and processed images to `results/nanonet/`.
+   Output: saves text results and processed images to `results/nanonet/`..

-   4️⃣ `evaluation.ipynb`
-   → Compares OCR outputs from both models and evaluates accuracy.
-   Output: combined final result inside `results/merged/`.

 ---